khoy24/DS202FinalProject/README.md

 ![](README_files/figure-gfm/unnamed-chunk-26-1.png)<!-- -->

-This shows cancellation rate by number of changes.
+This shows cancellation rate by number of booking changes.
+As shown, there doesn’t seem to be much correlation between the number of booking changes and the cancellation rate.
+0 booking changes has the highest rate of cancellation but 0 booking changes also has the highest number of occurrences out of the booking changes.
+Overall, the data from this graph isn’t significantly helpful in our analysis.

 This shows booking changes by hotel type.